A topic from the subject of Organic Chemistry in Chemistry.

 • Hydrophobicity: Lipids are hydrophobic (water-repellent) due to their nonpolar hydrocarbon chains.

-• Amphipathic nature: Some lipids have both hydrophobic and hydrophilic (water-attracting) regions, making them amphipathic.
+• Amphipathic nature: Some lipids, such as phospholipids, have both hydrophobic and hydrophilic (water-attracting) regions, making them amphipathic.
+This property is crucial for the formation of cell membranes.

 Equipment and Techniques

-• Thin-layer chromatography (TLC): A technique used to separate and identify lipids based on their polarity.
+• Thin-layer chromatography (TLC): A technique used to separate and identify lipids based on their polarity and solubility in different solvents.

-• Gas chromatography-mass spectrometry (GC-MS): A technique used to identify and quantify fatty acids.
+• Gas chromatography-mass spectrometry (GC-MS): A technique used to identify and quantify individual fatty acids by separating them based on their volatility and then detecting them using mass spectrometry.

-• Nuclear magnetic resonance (NMR) spectroscopy: A technique used to determine the structure and composition of lipids.
+• Nuclear magnetic resonance (NMR) spectroscopy: A technique used to determine the structure and composition of lipids by analyzing the magnetic properties of their atomic nuclei.

 Types of Experiments